 Counselling and support

-At Epping Primary School we value our student and therefore a very important aspect of our work is Student Welfare.
+At Epping Primary School we value our students and therefore a very important aspect of our work is Student Welfare.

 From time to time, particularly as young people approach young adolescents, school can be a challenging time and on occasion, the varying demands of study, friendships and family can make it difficult to cope.
 In addressing these concerns, students may beneﬁt from accessing the counselling service in order to manage and work through the issues that may be impacting upon their school work and personal life.